Greek Warfare

 The burial mound of the 192 Athenians who died at Marathon

-We will look at the weapons and armour of the Persians army.
-Children will say who they think won, or should have won the battle.
-They will imagine how an Athenian at the time would have felt facing such a large and successful invading army.
+We look at the weapons and armour of the Persian army.
+Children imagine how an Athenian at the time would have felt facing such a large and successful invading army.

 Maps of Greece and Persian Empire, and Marathon area